Director of Community-Based Youth Programs

 M.Ed. in Literacy, Culture, and TESOL

-Ilana Sabban Lopez is the Director of Youth Programs for the Center for Community Service Learning at the University of San Diego (USD), where she encourages critical and creative thinking in the K - higher education community through USD’s Youth to College program, which includes over 80 USD students.
+Ilana Sabban Lopez is the Director of Community-Based Youth Programs in the Mulvaney Center for Community, Awareness and Social Action at the University of San Diego (USD), where she encourages critical and creative thinking in the K - higher education community through USD’s Youth to College program, which includes over 80 USD students.
 She also co-creates K-12 programs with community partners, which serve low-income youth.
 During her years with CSL, Ilana has co-created the Montgomery Intersession Academy, the Montgomery Counseling program, and has re-envisioned the Youth to College student leader and tutor program.

 While finishing her M.Ed. in Literacy, Culture, and TESOL at USD, Ilana was awarded one of two Francis Parker Fellowships where she took on the role of an Associate Teacher in three second-grade classrooms.
 She also ran an after school program at Bayside Community Center focused on literacy development through utilizing mentor texts with English language learners.